HenniePeters/LTSpice/README.md

 # My personal collection of LTSpice components

-Download the zip file and unpack the directory _PERSONAL and the files it contains to:
+Download the zip file and unpack the directory _PERSONAL and the files it contains to:<br>
 %USERPROFILE%\My Documents\LTspiceXVII\lib\sym\\
 Unfortunately, github adds a directory named "LTSpice-master" to the zip file.
 The "_PERSONAL" directory is required because there are references to